 While this reflects the unsavoury side of product innovation, in particular for the individual or small business, it does show that the idea Helen came up with, in the dead of night while nursing her poorly son, has revolutionised a global industry.

 For HRP Equestrian this is in the past, going forward, through strong goal setting and staying on track we are making HRP Equestrian saddle pads an internationally used product.
+We have repeatedly been voted THE BEST saddle pad by numorous indepedent publications following numerous indepent trials.
 The future is bright and there are more exciting new products in the pipeline all ready for scientific testing.